-21 days Mountain biking tour from Lhasa to Kathmandu via E.B.C.
+19 days Mountain biking tour from Lhasa to Kathmandu via E.B.C.

-Today is your first day of sightseeing on the high plateau, so we have purposely arranged only to visit Jokhang temple and Potala Palace.
-Jokhang temple is the most scared shrine in Tibet which was built in 7th century and located at the heart of old town in Lhasa, the circuit around it called Barkhor street, which is a good place to purchase souvenirs.
+After breakfast, you will visit Jokhang temple and Potala Palace.
+Jokhang temple is the most sacred shrine in Tibet which was built in the 7th century and located at the heart of old town in Lhasa, the circuit around it called Barkhor street, which is a good place to purchase souvenirs.
 Potala Palace is the worldwide known cardinal landmark of Tibet.
 The massive structure itself contains a small world within it.
 Mostly it is renowned as residence of the Dalai Lama lineages (Avalokiteshvara).
-Both of them are the focal points of pilgrims from entire Tibetan world, multitudinous pilgrims are circumambulating and prostrating in their strong faith.
+Both are the focal points of pilgrims from the entire Tibetan world, multitudinous pilgrims are circumambulating and prostrating in their strong faith.
 Overnight at Lhasa.

-Today you will be arranged to visit Drepung, Sera monasteries and Summer Palace - Norbulingka palace.
+Today you will visit Drepung, Sera monasteries and Summer Palace - Norbulingka palace.
 Both Drepung and Sera monasteries are Gelugpa (yellow hat) sect monastic colleges.
 Drepung monastery was the seat of the Government prior to Potala, it was once the world largest monastery in the history with 10,000 monks hailed from different monasteries all over Tibet.
 Sera monastery is famous for its Buddhism philosophical debate practice, the clapping sound and aggressive expression of the monks are well worth to see.
 Norbulingka is the summer palace of Dalai Lama, you can visit the residences of different lineages of the Dalai Lama.
 The park is crowded with picnickers and traditional activities during the Shoton (Yogurt festival) in August.
 Overnight at Lhasa.

 One more day in Lhasa for acclimatization.
-Today a short biking tour is arranged in to suburbs of Lhasa.
+Today a short biking tour is arranged into suburbs of Lhasa.

-Barking and howling of Tibetan Mastiff work as the morning alarm in awakening you from your hard earned sleep.
-Cycling away from Nagartse, the trail progresses towards a valley and to the top of Karo La the first 5000 meter pass of your trip (you have an option to getting on the support vehicle).
+Barking and howling of Tibetan Mastiff work as the morning alarm in awakening you from your hard-earned sleep.
+Cycling away from Nagartse, the trail progresses towards a valley and to the top of Karo La the first 5000-meter pass of your trip (you have an option to getting on the support vehicle).
 Crossing Karo La (5050m) you descend to the foot of Simi La at an elevation of 4330m through several interesting Tibetan villages.
 Basking in the grandeur of surrounding natural exoticism, you will overnight at a superb locale.

 Today is the rest day to explore the local market and Tashilhunpo Monastery.
 This monastery is one of the largest functioning monasteries in Tibet and there is much to explore within its high surrounding walls.